BelledonneCommunications/flexisip-account-manager/INSTALL.md

 FlexiAPI relies on [DotEnv](https://github.com/vlucas/phpdotenv) to be configured.
 This configuration can be accessed using the existing `.env` file that can be itself overwritten by an environnement variables.

-Thoses variables can then be set using Docker-Compose, a bash script or a web-server.
+Those variables can then be set using Docker-Compose, a bash script or a web-server.

 If you're installing FlexiAPI from the RedHat or Debian package you can find the configuration file at `/etc/flexisip-account-manager/flexiapi.env`.